Daisyshi84/BigData-PythonAssignment/README.md

 Python Assignment

 Instruction

-This script should be run using the command line, outputs the linguistic complexity of each sequence in a file of sequences.
-The sequence file should be passed by the end user as a command line argument.
+The sequence file(sequences.txt) should be passed by the end user as a command line argument for executing this script.